 Myth 3: You need to wait for your postpartum check up appointment to heal your Diastasis Recti

 Myth 2: Diastasis recti can't be prevented

-This being said, it’s very important to protect our core and linea alba through a healthy weight gain, proper posture, proper breathing pattern and safe core exercises to prevent a severe Diastasis Recti from forming.
-Pregnancy is the perfect time to re-connect with your core in every essence of the term.
+This being said, it’s very important to maintain core integrity and protect the linea alba through a healthy weight gain, proper posture, proper breathing pattern and safe core exercises to prevent a severe Diastasis Recti from forming.

+Myth 3: You need to wait for your postpartum check up appointment to heal your Diastasis Recti